 These days we hear so much about inflammation.
-Avoid it, reduce it, don’t do things that inflame the body and the mind.
-But what exactly is inflammation, what are the different types of inflammation, is it truly harmful to our health, and if so, why is it so harmful?
+Avoid it, reduce it, don’t do things that inflame your body and your mind.
+But, what exactly is inflammation, what are the different types of inflammation, is it truly harmful to our health, and if so, why is it so harmful?

 Very simply put, inflammation is the body’s reaction to infection or tissue damage.
-Our bodies respond to send agents to the offended/damaged site in an effort to eliminate the problem and to heal the body.
+Our bodies respond the invader to send agents to the offended/damaged site in an effort to eliminate the problem and to heal your body.

-Inflammation in its true and intended form is a good thing; in fact, it is a protective mechanism design to protect us.
-Its job is to heal the affected tissues and restore the body to a condition of health.
+Inflammation in its true and intended form is a good thing; in fact, it is a protective mechanism design to protect you and save your life!
+Its job is to heal the affected tissues and restore your body to a healthy state.

 There are several causes of inflammation.
 They include biological causes like viruses, bacteria and fungal organisms as well as chemical causes including poisons and toxins.
 Physical trauma can also trigger inflammation; a bruise, broken bone or even a splinter can trigger an inflammatory response.
-Finally, immune reactions such as those manifested in autoimmune diseases can trigger inflammation although these reactions occur more commonly in chronic inflammation than in acute inflammation.
+Finally, immune reactions such as those manifested in autoimmune diseases can trigger inflammation.
+In this case these reactions occur more commonly in a state of chronic inflammation than in acute inflammation.

 “Chronic inflammation is inflammation of prolonged duration (weeks or months) in which inflammation, tissue injury and attempts at repair co-exist, in varying combinations.”
 (Robbins Basic Pathology) Current research studies have pointed to chronic inflammation as the root cause of chronic disease and premature aging.
-These chronic diseases include diabetes, obesity (now considered a disease), arthritis, cancer, autoimmune diseases such as rheumatoid arthritis, neurological, degenerative diseases like Parkinson’s Disease and Alzheimer’s Disease.
+These chronic diseases include diabetes, obesity (which is now considered a disease), arthritis, cancer, depression, autoimmune diseases like rheumatoid arthritis, neurological, degenerative diseases like Parkinson’s Disease and Alzheimer’s Disease.
 Chronic inflammation is, as the name suggests, ongoing.
-It does not occur, accomplish its appointed task and then dissipate.
+It does not show up, accomplish its appointed task and then dissipate.
 It is with us “chronically”.

 Your goal should be to have your CRP level to be less than 1.0 mg/L which indicates your body is in a low state of inflammation.
-If your test result is greater than 1.0 mg/L, your body’s inflammation levels are higher than they should be; as an example, you are at greater risk of developing cardiovascular disease.
+If your test result is greater than 1.0 mg/L, your body’s inflammation levels are higher than they should be, and then, for example, you are at greater risk of developing cardiovascular disease.